garrandall/popular-music-data/tracks/c-mon-and-get-my-love-d-mob-introducing-cathy-dennis.md

 It seems so long we've been together
 Since way back then
 And only if you knew how much I loved you
-You'd turn to me and say.....
+You'd turn to me and say...
 Let's just say that our love is right
 Would you kiss and hold me tight
 Cos I want to hold you and squeeze you